"When I started diamond painting I immediately felt all my anxiety melting away."

 But it's so much more than that too.

-Here's a helpful guide that explains everything you need to know about diamond painting.
+Here's a helpful guide that explains everything you need to know about how to do diamond painting.

-When you're done reading, head over to www.diamondxpres.com and use this coupon to order a diamond painting at 20% off: TIPS20
+When you're done learning how to do a diamond painting, head over to www.diamondxpres.com and use this coupon to order a diamond painting at 20% off: TIPS20

 What is diamond painting?